WinSon-XiaoYin/API/README.md

-# This is a openstack restful apt request tool.
+# This is a openstack restful api request tool.